rc-tsai/gis-portfolio/projects/ArcGIS Pro ModelBuilder.md

 ## _Pre-processing data_

 ### _Obtaining jobs and workers at the census tract level_

-First, I aggregate total number of low-paying jobs and workers (less than $1,250/month) at census tract, respectively.
-The trick is that [LEHD LODES]([https://lehd.ces.census.gov/](https://lehd.ces.census.gov/data/)) is linked employer-household data.
-Aggregating low-paying Origin-Destination (OD) trips at Residence Census Block Code is equivalent to obtaining the number of low-paying workers at census block.
-The same applies to aggregating low-paying OD trips at Work Census Block Code, which is tantamount to obtaining the number of jobs at census block.
-However, I aggregate them at census tract for calculating job accessibility index (steps can be found [here](../miscellaneous/low_paying_worker_job.ipynb)), as it is the most commonly used geographic unit found in existing literature.
+Initially, I aggregate the total number of low-paying jobs and workers (earning less than $1,250/month) at the census tract level, respectively.
+It is important to note that the [LEHD LODES](https://lehd.ces.census.gov/data/) data, which links employer-household information, facilitates this process.
+Aggregating low-paying Origin-Destination (OD) trips at the Residence Census Block Code effectively yields the number of low-paying workers at the census block level.
+Similarly, aggregating low-paying OD trips at the Work Census Block Code corresponds to obtaining the number of jobs at the census block level.
+However, for the purpose of calculating the job accessibility index, I aggregate this data at the census tract level, which is the most commonly used geographic unit in existing literature.
+Further details on the steps involved can be found [here](../miscellaneous/low_paying_worker_job.ipynb).

-Secondly, I export them as csv files then bring them into ArcGIS Pro.
-I use export table tool on them before joining them into census tract.
-I generate census tract centroid, then add two fields 'low_job' and 'low_worker' both as DOUBLE data type.
-Then calculate 'low_job' after the first join, then remove join.
-Do it the same for 'low_worker.'
+Secondly, I export the aggregated data as CSV files and then import them into ArcGIS Pro.
+Utilizing the Export Table tool, I prepare the data before joining it to the corresponding census tract.
+Subsequently, I generate centroids for each census tract and add two fields: 'low_job' and 'low_worker', both of which are designated as DOUBLE data types.
+I calculate the 'low_job' values following the initial join and then remove the join.
+I repeat the same process for 'low_worker.'

 <br>